 Applying for an Ecuador visa can be complicated, possibly the most complicated part of moving to Ecuador.
 One great thing is that now there are visa offices in each province of Ecuador.
 Back in the day I had to do everything 8 hours away in Quito.

-Probably the most complicated part of moving to ANY country is getting the visa.
-My husband had to get a visa for the US while we were there working.
-And let me tell you, getting an Ecuador visa is much easier!
+That said, my husband had to get a visa for the US while we were there working and, let me tell you, getting an Ecuador visa is much easier!
 Much easier!
 And less time consuming.

-After 21 months on the temporary visa you can apply to adjust your status to Permanent Resident for a $550 fee.
+You now need to apply for a temporary residency visa to begin.
+After 21 months on the temporary visa you can apply to adjust your status to Permanent Resident.

 See some of the common questions I receive about visas on my FAQ page.

 If you apply for an Immigrant visa your residency is indefinite.
 But you can loose it.